by Debra Johnson, Published August 01, 2012

 EMU's astronomy program started with humble beginnings - a 4-inch Alvan Clark refractor telescope, given to the University from the citizens of Ypsilanti in 1878.
 Through the years, and two disasters (including a tornado in 1893 and fire in 1989), Sherzer Observatory reopened in September 1991.
 A secondary dome was installed in 2001, housing a Celestron Nexstar 8" telescope and imaging hardware that can be operated from the comfort of a control room below.
 A variety of other portable telescopes, from 14 inches to 8 inches of aperture, rounds out the current inventory available to students and staff.

 The planetarium and observatory are part of the Department of Physics and Astronomy through the College of Arts and Sciences at EMU.
-For more information, go to the Astronomy and Physics Program homepage.
+For more information, visit the EMU Astronomy and Physics Program homepage.

 The Heritage Festival runs Friday, Aug.
 17 through Sunday, Aug.
 19 and features numerous activities and events for the whole family.
 The Festival attracts nearly 100,000 visitors from southeast Michigan who come to celebrate Ypsilanti's heritage.
-For a complete list of events, go to the Ypsilanti Heritage Festival homepage.
+For a complete list of events, visit the 2012 Ypsilanti Heritage Festival homepage.